 More than 100 articles were reviewed for the Professionalism Article Prize and organized into three categories: Commentary/Perspective, Medical Education and Training, and Professionalism in Practice.

-To be considered, the articles needed to be published in English-language, peer-reviewed journals between January 1, 2012 and December 31, 2012.
-The selection committee reviewed the articles and judged them based on clarity of writing, thoroughness, methodology and contributions to the field and society.
+To be considered, the articles needed to be published in English-language, peer-reviewed journals between January 1, 2011 and December 31, 2011.
+A selection committee, made up of physicians, a medical student and other leaders in health care, reviewed the articles and judged them based on clarity of writing, thoroughness, methodology and contributions to the field and society.

 Members of the selection committee included:

 Commentary about the Professionalism Article Prize, including discussion of the winning articles, will be featured in posts on The Medical Professionalism Blog.
-Links to the winners' abstracts, along with a comprehensive medical professionalism bibliography and information on previous winners, can be found on the Foundation's website at www.abimfoundation.org.
+Links to the winners' abstracts, along with a comprehensive medical professionalism bibliography, can also be found on the Foundation's website at www.abimfoundation.org.

 The mission of the ABIM Foundation is to advance medical professionalism to improve the health care system.
 We achieve this by collaborating with physicians and physician leaders, medical trainees, health care delivery systems, payers, policy makers, consumer organizations and patients to foster a shared understanding of professionalism and how they can adopt the tenets of professionalism in practice.
 To learn more about the ABIM Foundation, visit www.abimfoundation.org, connect with us on Facebook or follow us on Twitter.